The mental activities involved in acquiring, retaining, and using knowledge.

 A test designed to assess a person's capacity to benefit from education or training.

-Normal Curve (AKA Normal Distribution)
+Normal Curve or Normal Distribution

 A bell-shaped distribution of individual differences in a normal population in which most scores cluster around the average score.